 With the extended March 31 enrollment deadline fast approaching, the implementation phase is picking up speed, and the spotlight is shifting from the exchanges to individual insurers, which, as a result of the ACA, are seeing the largest influx of new members in several decades.

 This creates enormous opportunities for the healthcare industry.
 To take advantage of this situation, we have identified five opportunities that payers should leverage:

 1. Manage the influx of calls: Navigating the healthcare landscape is complicated at best.
 Especially the first-time insured are likely to need help understanding their eligibility and gaining familiarity with their benefits and terms.
 Moreover, because of the complex issues and sensitivity of healthcare, members are more likely to want to speak with another person.

 This means that insurance providers need to equip their contact centers to cater to this growth while still delivering a good experience.
-There are two approaches—either ramp up their internal contact centers or team-up with a partner that can help with staffing the contact center and providing the necessary training for agents.
+There are two approaches—either ramp up their internal contact centers or team-up with a partner that can help with staffing the contact center and providing the necessary training for associates.
 Since traffic is expected to fluctuate, it's good to have a scalable system, both in the member service centers and in supporting technology.

 While call centers are expected to be the main mode of contact, insurers shouldn't forget other touchpoints, and their communication strategy should consist of multi-touchpoint interactions, including leveraging smartphones through apps or text capabilities.